On algebraically closed fields with a distinguished subfield: Quantifier elimination and more

-\begin{example} Let ACVF be the theory of algebraically closed valued fields in the divisibility language, that is the language of rings with a binary relation $x|y$ signifying $v(x)<v(y)$.
-ACVF eliminates quantifiers, so $\ACF_\mathrm{ACVF}^f$ eliminates quantifiers (by \cref{acvf nip}, it is also NIP). \end{example}
+\begin{corollary} Let ACVF be the theory of algebraically closed valued fields in the divisibility language, that is the language of rings with a binary relation $x|y$ signifying $v(x)<v(y)$.
+ACVF eliminates quantifiers, so $\ACF_\mathrm{ACVF}^f$ eliminates quantifiers (by \cref{acvf nip} it is also NIP). \end{corollary}

 From quantifier elimination, we can deduce a couple of important corollaries.
-Both corollaries will rely on expanding $T$ to the Morleyzation, as defined below.
+Both corollaries will rely on expanding a theory $T$ to the Morleyzation, which has quantifier elimination, as defined below.